-Other complex lifts include: Lifts of unusually expensive or one-of-a-kind equipment or components; and lifts involving non-routine operations, difficult operations, sensitive equipment, or unusual safety risks.
+- lifts of unusually expensive or one-of-a-kind equipment or components - lifts involving non-routine operations, difficult operations, sensitive equipment, or unusual safety risks

-There are two types of lifts, complex and non-complex.
+There are two types of lifts: Complex and Non-complex.
 Complex lifts have a moderate to high level of risk involved.

-All complex lifts require preplanning, written procedures and supervisory oversight.
-Complex lift exceptions include: lifts by certain smaller cranes used primarily to service only one work area, cranes designed for simultaneous lifting, load tests, and ordnance lifts covered by NAVSEA OP-5; except for lifts exceeding 80 percent of the capacity of the crane's hoist, lifts using tilt fixtures, lifts where binding may occur, lifts of submerged loads, and multiple crane or multiple hook lifts.
+All complex lifts require preplanning, written procedures, and supervisory oversight.
+Complex lift exceptions include lifts by certain smaller cranes used primarily to service only one work area, cranes designed for simultaneous lifting, load tests, and ordnance lifts covered by NAVSEA OP-5 except for lifts exceeding 80 percent of the capacity of the crane's hoist, lifts using tilt fixtures, lifts where binding may occur, lifts of submerged loads, and multiple crane or multiple hook lifts.

+Complex and Non-Complex Lifts Summary

+Two types of lifts:

+- Complex - Non-Complex

+Non-Complex lifts:

+- · ordinary in nature

+- oversight not required

+- directed by a rigger-in-charge

+- moderate to high level of risk

+- require:

+- preplanning

+- written procedures

+supervisory oversight

+supervisory oversignit

-- 1. Select the best answer.
-Which of the following identify the two basic categories of crane lifts? - a.
-Usual and unusual - b.
-Complex and non-complex - c.
-Critical and non-critical - d.
-Common and non-common - e.
-None of these - 2.
+- 5. Select the best answer.
+Which of the following identifies the two basic categories of crane lifts?

+- A. Common and Uncommon

+- B. Complex and Non-Complex

+- C. Critical and Non-Critical

+- D. Usual and Unusual

+6. Select the best answer.
+Personnel lifts are-

+- A. always considered complex lifts - B. considered complex only under special conditions - C. not considered complex if personal protective gear is worn - D. not considered complex if personnel lifting devices are used - 7.
 Select the best answer.
-Personnel lifts are ... - a.
-Not considered complex if personnel lifting devices are used. - b.
-Not considered complex if personal protective gear is worn - c.
-Always considered complex lifts - d.
-Considered complex only under special conditions - 3.
+Personnel in a man-lift platform or basket must- - A. stand with knees bent to absorb motion shock - B. wear a full body harness with a shock absorbing lanyard - C. wear a safety belt with a shock absorbing lanyard - D. wear aircraft reflective tape on their hard hat - 8.
 Select the best answer.
-Personnel in a man-lift platform or basket must ... - a.
-Wear a safety belt with a shock-absorbing lanyard - b.
-Wear a full body harness with a shock-absorbing lanyard - c.
-Stand with knees bent to absorb motion shock - d.
-Wear aircraft reflective tape on their hard hat - 4.
-Select the best answer.
-For personnel lifts, the total load must not exceed - a.
-The gross capacity if designated as a complex lift - b.
-50% of the hook capacity - c.
-The load chart capacity - d.
-80% of the hook capacity
+For personnel lifts, the total load must not exceed- - A. 50% of the hoist's rated capacity - B. 80% of the hoist's rated capacity - C. the gross capacity if designated as a complex lift - D. the load chart capacity